wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

     *If your password contains a backslash character (\) you need to use an alias with the escape characters.
 For example, if your password is admin\\} the value should be given as shown in the example below.*
     - **APIManager.PingAISecurityHandler.ASE.AccessKey**=[admin\\\\}]

-3. Open a command prompt and go to the <PRODUCT_HOME>/bin directory, where the cipher tool scripts (for Windows and Linux) are stored.
+3. Open a command prompt and go to the <PRODUCT_HOME>/bin directory, where the Cipher Tool scripts (for Windows and Linux) are stored.
-4. Execute the cipher tool script from the command prompt using the command relevant to your OS:
+4. Execute the Cipher Tool script from the command prompt using the command relevant to your OS:
     - On Windows: ./ciphertool.bat -Dconfigure
     - On Linux: ./ciphertool.sh -Dconfigure
 5. The following message will be prompted: